calculabs/elementor-acf-repeater-docs/usage-guide.md

    - Toggle on "Use ACF Repeater"
    - Select your ACF Repeater field
    - In source, select the post type containing your repeater fields
+   - Choose "Query Current Post Only" setting:
+     - **Enabled (default)**: Only shows repeater fields from the current post being viewed.
+Good for single post templates.
+     - **Disabled**: Displays repeater fields from all posts of the selected source type, allowing you to create collections or galleries from multiple posts
 ![Use ACF Repeater Query](/images/usage/use-acf-repeater-query.jpg){ width=400 }

 4. Set display conditions as needed